MicrosoftDocs/azure-devops-docs/docs/build-release/actions/migrate-from-xaml-builds.md

 ## Build and release different kinds of apps

 In XAML builds you had to create your own custom templates to build different types of apps.
 In the new build system you can pick from a set of pre-defined templates.
-The largest and most current set of templates are available on Team Services and in our newest version of TFS.
+The largest and most current set of templates are available on VSTS and in our newest version of TFS.

 ### Build